sthuy9804/msu-cse-outreach.github.io/index.md

 Technology's future begins in today's classrooms.

+## NEW!
+Register Interest in Fall 2021 Technovation

+We are now accepting registrations of interest in the Fall 2021 session of Technovation, offered virtually from Lansing, Detroit and Petoskey.
+[Submit this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScYkEGDvLGIvvX1IrDSDeyeFis2kaqU4k3s0Yk1NCTFTchmYA/viewform?usp=sf_link) to register your interest today!

 ## Mission

 We aim to broaden participation in computer science among K-12 students in Michigan and beyond.
 By engaging K-12 students in face-to-face and virtual programs led by near-peer university student mentors, we aim to build excitement across the rapidly growing fields of information technology, data science and software engineering.